 WARNINGS AND PRECAUTIONS

-- Increased Risk of Neoplasm: An increased risk of a second neoplasm has been reported in childhood cancer survivors.
-Monitor patients with preexisting tumors for progression or recurrence or have a history of GH deficiency secondary to an intracranial neoplasm.
+- Increased Risk of Neoplasm: Second neoplasms have occurred in childhood cancer survivors.
+Monitor patients with preexisting tumors for progression or recurrence.

-- Glucose Intolerance and Diabetes Mellitus: ZOMACTON® may decrease insulin sensitivity, particularly at higher doses.
-New-onset type 2 diabetes mellitus has been reported.
-Monitor glucose levels periodically in all patients, especially in patients with existing diabetes mellitus or at risk for development.
-Doses of antidiabetic agents may require adjustment.
+- Glucose Intolerance and Diabetes Mellitus: ZOMACTON may decrease insulin sensitivity, particularly at higher doses.
+Monitor glucose levels periodically, especially in patients with existing diabetes mellitus or at risk for development.

-- Fluid Retention: Fluid retention may occur and may be dose-dependent.
+- Fluid Retention: May occur in adults and may be dose dependent.

 - Hypoadrenalism: Monitor patients for reduced serum cortisol levels and/or need for glucocorticoid dose increases in those with known hypoadrenalism.

-- Hypothyroidism: Monitor thyroid function periodically as hypothyroidism may occur or worsen.
+- Hypothyroidism: Monitor thyroid function periodically as hypothyroidism may occur or worsen after initiation of somatropin.

-- Slipped Capital Femoral Epiphysis in Pediatric Patients: Slipped capital femoral epiphysis may occur.
-Evaluate patients with onset of a limp or hip/knee pain.
+- Slipped Capital Femoral Epiphysis in Pediatric Patients: May occur; evaluate patients with onset of a limp or hip/knee pain.

-- Progression of Preexisting Scoliosis in Pediatric Patients: Progression of scoliosis can occur.
-Patients with a history of scoliosis should be monitored.
+- Progression of Preexisting Scoliosis in Pediatric Patients: Monitor patients with scoliosis for progression.

-- Pancreatitis: Pancreatitis has been reported and should be considered in patients with abdominal pain, especially pediatric patients.
+- Pancreatitis: Has been reported; consider pancreatitis in patients with abdominal pain, especially pediatric patients.

-- Risk of Serious Adverse Reactions in Infants due to Benzyl Alcohol Preservative: Serious and fatal reactions can occur in neonates and infants treated with benzyl alcohol-preserved drugs, including the diluent for ZOMACTON® 5 mg vial.
-Reconstitute with normal saline, if administering ZOMACTON® 5 mg to infants, reconstitute with 0.9% sodium chloride injection.
+- Risk of Serious Adverse Reactions in Infants due to Benzyl Alcohol Preservative: Serious and fatal adverse reactions can occur in neonates and infants treated with benzyl alcohol-preserved drugs, including the diluent for ZOMACTON 5 mg.
+If administering ZOMACTON 5 mg to infants, reconstitute with 0.9% sodium chloride injection.

-Most common adverse reactions (10% or greater incidence) in adult and pediatric patients include: upper respiratory infection, fever, pharyngitis, headache, otitis media, edema, arthralgia, paresthesia, myalgia, pain, rhinitis, peripheral edema, back pain, flu syndrome, and AST increased.
+Common adverse reactions reported include: upper respiratory infection, fever, pharyngitis, headache, otitis media, edema, arthralgia, paresthesia, myalgia, carpal tunnel syndrome, peripheral edema, flu syndrome, hypothyroidism, hyperglycemia, and impaired glucose

 - Glucocorticoids: Patients treated with glucocorticoids may require an increased dose.

-- Pharmacologic Glucocorticoid Therapy and Supraphysiologic Glucocorticoid Treatment: Should be carefully adjusted in pediatric patients to avoid hypoadrenalism or an inhibitory effect on growth.
+- Pharmacologic Glucocorticoid Therapy and Supraphysiologic Glucocorticoid Treatment: Adjust dosing in pediatric patients to avoid hypoadrenalism or an inhibitory effect on growth.

 - Insulin and/or Other Hypoglycemic Agents: Dose adjustment may be required.